 Religious and cultural festivities form a major part of the lives of people residing in Kathmandu.
 It was the royal capital of the Kingdom of Nepal and hosts palaces, mansions and gardens of the Nepalese aristocracy.

 Kathmandu Valley falls within the warm temperate zone, where the climate is fairly temperate, atypical for the region.
 Under Köppen's climate classification, portions of the city with lower elevations have a humid subtropical climate, while portions of the city with higher elevations generally have a subtropical highland climate.
 The city generally has a climate with warm days followed by cool nights and mornings.

 Kathmandu is particularly famous for its religious monuments.
-Various temples, monasteries, and stupas adorn the city's landscape, particularly the Pashupatinath Temple and the Changu Narayan, Swayambhunath Temple are famous for their stunning, intricate religious artworks.
+Various temples, monasteries, and stupa adorn the city's landscape.
+The Pashupatinath Temple, Changu Narayan, Swayambhunath etc. are famous for their stunning, intricate religious artworks.

 Kathmandu offers every kind of study course and college a student is looking for.
 Tribhuvan University affiliated colleges, Pokhara University affiliated colleges, Purbanchal University affiliated colleges and some foreign universities affiliated colleges, you can choose accordingly as per your course.